Categories

 So that’s what Progressive Rock is.
 It’s almost as important to know what it isn’t.
 This is where I reach for the dictionary, and check what the word ‘progressive’ means, literally.
 It can be interpreted in a few subtly different ways.
 It can mean steady evolution by increments.
 It can mean trying to improve/change something.
 Which brings me to those aforementioned post-seventies Progressive Rock bands.
 They aren’t so much Progressive Rockers as Retro Revivalists and copyists.
 Indeed, there’s nothing progressive about emulating something you liked when you were a youngster.
 Unhand that adjective!

 So, to recap… You can have all types of Progressive music: Progressive Hip-Hop, Progressive Dance, Progressive Metal, Progressive Punk, etc. BUT, it’s only truly progressive, if the artist is trying to change the format for the better.
-Progressive Rock probably had it’s time by the late 70s.
+Progressive Rock probably had its time by the late 70s.
 Progressive Rock is dead.
 Long live Prog!

 [* I joined the Prog band.]